 God’s Word instructs all believers to learn how to be content in every circumstance, but Young’s Jesus was not content with His birth:

-Scripture: “I know how to live on almost nothing or with everything.
+Scripture: The Apostle Paul said: “I know how to live on almost nothing or with everything.
 I have learned the secret of living in every situation, whether it is with a full stomach or empty, with plenty or little.”
 Philippians 4:12

 Scripture tells us that Jesus disregarded the shame of even death on the cross.
 But Young’s Jesus regards the conditions of his birth as appalling, filthy and as darkness.
 Even God’s servant, David, expresses delight in doing the will of God, but Young’s Jesus grudgingly leaves heaven in order to do His Father’s will to secure our salvation.